photos by David Garrison at Pexels

 The difference here is that anxiety tends to be very future focussed, with panic about ‘what will happen next’.
 A depressed person assumes what will happen next will be awful, and their attention often goes to negatively re-assessing past events instead.

 [Think you have the ‘holiday blues‘ instead?
 Read our piece on Christmas and depression.]

-Why do I experience holiday anxiety?
+Why do I experience anxiety around holidays?

 How to manage holiday anxiety

-Accept their is a problem.
+1. Accept there is a problem.

-Up your self care regime.
+2. Up your self-care regime.

 It can seem hard to do at this time of year, but do your best.
 Making good choices around sleep, exercise,and food tells your unconscious you are safe and cared for and also leaves you with more energy.

 Be especially careful of alcohol and recreational drugs.
 Yes, it’s Christmas, and others might be indulging.
 But drugs and alcohol are proven triggers of anxiety.
 And if you are genetically prone to anxiety, substances alone can trigger anxiety disorder.

 Unlike depression, which can be alleviated by activity, anxiety feeds on overwhelm.
 The more situations and social interactions, the more fodder for your mind to panic over or seek ‘danger’ in.